New kid on the block training its way to success

 Kai Konstruct has four team members who have completed training with the help of CSQ.
 From their first-year apprentice, Steve, who is undertaking his Diploma of Construction to Site Supervisor, Jamie, who has completed his Cert IV in preparation for his Builders Licence.
 The Kai Konstruct team understands the value of upskilling and takes it upon themselves to take action.

 Tara says, “There is something very powerful in giving people the tools to learn and further themselves which shows in their work.

 Not to mention, now when someone graduates, we celebrate the big achievement in completing courses especially when working and studying bilaterally.”

 As the company’s project scope evolves, so do its requirements for alternative skillsets.

 The onsite crew plans to undertake Skid Steers and machine training early this year and the Office Manager is looking towards alternate para-professional education.

-The company’s aspirations include “To have the greatest positive impact on the construction industry that raises the standard of residential construction for our clint’s across all areas.”
+The company’s aspirations include “To have the greatest positive impact on the construction industry that raises the standard of residential construction for our client’s across all areas.”

 Providing their staff with the tools to learn makes employees great assets to the company and “in turn, Kai Konstruct is proud to represent the staff as individuals too.”